remp2020/remp/Mailer/README.md

 When creating a *job*, you implicitly create also its first *batch*.
 The *job* has only one option shared across all batches:

 * *Segment.* Defines which [*segment* of users](#segment-integration) (needs integration) should receive the email.
-This does not relate to the *newsletter* subscribers in any way. *Segment* of users should simply state the set of users you're targetting.
+This does not relate to the *newsletter* subscribers in any way. *Segment* of users should simply state the set of users you're targeting.
 For example *"people registered yesterday"* or *"people without a payment"*.
 It's configured on a *job* level and it's shared across all *batches*.